github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners/running-scripts-before-or-after-a-job.md

 The custom scripts must be located on the runner, but should not be stored in the `actions-runner` application directory.
 The scripts are executed in the security context of the service account that's running the runner service.

-{% note %}
+> [!NOTE]

-**Note**: The triggered scripts are processed synchronously, so they will block job execution while they are running.
+> The triggered scripts are processed synchronously, so they will block job execution while they are running.

-{% endnote %}

 The scripts are automatically executed when the runner has the following environment variables containing an absolute path to the script:
 * `ACTIONS_RUNNER_HOOK_JOB_STARTED`: The script defined in this environment variable is triggered when a job has been assigned to a runner, but before the job starts running.